dhis2/ui-core/README.md

 Sometimes it's required to add stateful stories to test certain behavior.
-That's why you can add files with the following file name format: `*.testing.stories.js` These stories will not be used when generating the docs storybook and can contain more sophicistacted scenarios for testing.
+That's why you can add files with the following file name format: `*.testing.stories.js` These stories will not be used when generating the docs storybook and can contain more sophisticated scenarios for testing.

 ## FAQ